 - Catch some rays at Mogren Beach

-A fortified town situated in the Bay of Kotor, its known best for its walled medieval town.
+A fortified town situated on the Bay of Kotor, its known best for its walled medieval town.
 We stayed just around the corner from Kotor in the town of Dobrota so we had plenty of time to explore this unique city.
-I highly recommend taking a walk up the historic wall to the Old Fortress.
+I highly recommend walking up the historic wall to the Old Fortress.
 Although the climb is tough, you’ll be rewarded with a remarkable view of Kotor and the bay.

-Pro Tip: Use Red Taxi to get around while you’re in the area.
+Pro Tip: Use Red Taxi to get around Kotor.
 Other companies will try to rip you off, and the owner of our VRBO let us know that Red Taxi will be the most reliable option.
-It’s also the most convenient, as you can just text them from WhatsApp to request a driver.
+It’s also the most convenient, as you can text them from WhatsApp whenever you need to request a driver.

 - Walk through the medieval town of Old Town Kotor

-- Pay 8€ & hike up the very steep stairway to the Kotor Fortress
+- Pay 8€ to hike up the very steep stairway to the Kotor Fortress

 - Take a dip in the Bay of Kotor

-- Stop by the Kotor Market to pick up some local delicacies
+- Stop by the Kotor Market to pick up local delicacies

-- BBQ Tanjga (Kotor) – Given that Zach and my dad are huge fans of BBQ, we had to give this place a try.
-It’s a unique spot in that all of the meat is seasoned and sitting in the display case for you to pick from, so you best bet my dad and Zach had a field day.
-On the more casual side, this was a great spot for a low-key meal.
+- BBQ Tanjga (Kotor) – Given that my family is a big fan of BBQ, we had to give this place a try.
+It’s a unique spot in that all of the meat is sitting in a display case for you to pick from, so if you’re a BBQ fan, this is your spot.
+On the more casual side, this was a great place for a low-key meal.

 - Bakery Mamma Mia (Kotor) – We grabbed breakfast from this local shop almost every day of our trip, and I swear I’m still dreaming about these pastries to this day.
-I highly recommend you try the meat Burek, a traditional Balkan recipe!
+I highly recommend trying the meat Burek, a traditional Balkan recipe!